Composable Magento for B2B: A 2025 Playbook

 Composable Magento, explained

 Composable commerce is a modular approach where you assemble best‑fit services through APIs.
 Instead of a single, brittle platform doing everything, Magento (or Adobe Commerce) focuses on what it does best—catalog, cart, checkout, and B2B features—while adjacent capabilities live as separate services.
 Those services talk via REST/GraphQL APIs, events, and webhooks.
+Which edition you build that core on matters too: our guide to Magento Open Source vs Adobe Commerce breaks down the cost and B2B-feature differences before you commit.

 “Headless” is typically part of this model: the storefront is decoupled from Magento’s backend.
 You can run a progressive web app (PWA) or multiple channels (web, mobile, sales rep portal) against the same commerce core.
 You gain release independence, scale components separately, and swap vendors without a replatform.